-- Off-Campus work permit.
-Depending on your study visa you may or may not need a permit for work off campus.
+2. Off-campus work permit: Depending on your student visa, you may or may not need a permit to work off-campus

-- Post-graduation work permit.
-If you have completed a post-graduation program with one of the Designated Learning Institutions you can apply to an open work permit for up to 3 years.
+4. Post-graduation work permit.
+If you have completed a post-graduate program with a designated learning institution, you can apply for an open work permit for up to 3 years

-Should an international student qualify to work off campus, they are allowed to work up to 20 hours per week during regular school sessions, or full time during scheduled breaks (such as spring or summer break).
-After the student has completed the program and has applied for any other work permit, he or she may work full time until the permit is received.
+Should an international student qualify to work off-campus, they are allowed to work up to 20 hours per week during regular school sessions, or full-time during scheduled breaks (such as spring or summer break).
+After the student has completed their program and has applied for any other work permit, he or she may work full-time until the permit is obtained.